 • What you need to work on.
 In week 6 a mock evaluation will be done so you will learn specifically what you need to work on for complete success at this level.

-The B.A. level evaluation and test not currently scheduled.
-Please tell us if you are interested.
+B.A. level evaluation and test is scheduled for Sunday, March 18, 2018 at 11 a.m.
+Please register if you are interested.

 The BA level class evaluation is governed by APDT (Association

 of Professional Dog Trainers) and ihas some similarities to the

 AKC Canine Good Citizen (CGC) test.
 It's

 Here is a video that demonstrates the B.A. level skills tested

 For those interested in passing the C.L.A.S.S.
 BA evaluation, Read the Student Handbook.
 This handbook also contains great information about dog behavior and training.